The Blinding E.P.

 The Blinding EP is an EP by English indie rock band Babyshambles.
 It was the band's first release since signing with major record label Parlophone.
 The EP was released on 4 December 2006 in the United Kingdom to positive critical reviews by that label's offshoot Regal Records (see 2006 in British music) and on 5 December in the United States by Capitol Records.
 The EP entered the official UK Albums Chart at #62 on 11 December 2006, while the title song entered the download chart at #77.
 A week later, an entry on band's official MySpace blog stated that had a fifth track not been added to make the EP ineligible in the UK Singles Chart, "The Blinding" would have entered that chart at #4.
 As with their debut album, Pete Doherty designed the artwork for the EP.

 Track listing

-All lyrics written by Pete Doherty, all music written by Babyshambles.